UltraRaptorYT/WhatsAppBot/README.md

 # WhatsAppBot

-Automatically sends WhatsApp Messages to people using Pywright
+Automatically sends WhatsApp Messages to people using Playwright in the background.

 # Setup